wbaldoumas/atrea-policyengine/README.md

 ### Input Policies

 Input policies can be thought of as the gatekeepers that guard the rest of a policy engine's processing and post-processing steps.
-They should be used to check whether a given item that has entered the policy engine should be processed by it or not.
-The [`IInputPolicy<T>`](https://github.com/itabaiyu/atrea-policyengine/blob/master/src/Atrea.PolicyEngine/Policies/Input/IInputPolicy.cs) interface is implemented by a given input policy, whose `ShouldProcess(T item)` method can return one of three [`InputPolicyResult`](https://github.com/itabaiyu/atrea-policyengine/blob/master/src/Atrea.PolicyEngine/Policies/Input/InputPolicyResult.cs) values: `Continue`, `Accept`, and `Reject`.
+They should be used to check whether a given item that has entered the policy engine should be processed or not.

+The `IInputPolicy<T>` interface is implemented by a given input policy, whose `ShouldProcess(T item)` method can return one of three `InputPolicyResult` values: `Continue`, `Accept`, or `Reject`.
 How the policy engine handles these input policy results is described below.

 | **Value** | **Behavior** |
 | --------- | ------------ |